101: The Crawling Eye

 It was a bizarre dream and you were all there!
 Fannie Flagg and Groucho and Carl Sagan and it was a Dick Cavett PBS special.

 A reference to the scene at the end of 1939’s The Wizard of Oz, when Dorothy wakes up back in Kansas with her family gathered around her bed.
 Fannie Flagg is an actress, author, and comedian best known for her work Fried Green Tomatoes at the Whistle Stop Cafe and her many appearances on The Match Game in the 1970s.
 Groucho Marx (1890-1977) was an American comedian known for his rapier wit, glasses, cigar, and heavily painted eyebrows and moustache.
 He was considered the leader of the Marx Brothers, with whom he appeared in thirteen films.
-He later hosted the television game show You Bet Your Life.
+He later hosted the radio and television game show You Bet Your Life.
 Carl Sagan (1934-1996) was an astronomer and the author of several books on popular science.
 He was also the host of the popular PBS science program Cosmos in 1980.
 Dick Cavett is a former talk show host known for his low-key conversational style.
 He hosted The Dick Cavett Show on six different networks from 1968 to 1996 (minus a few years here and there).
 The PBS incarnation of his show aired from 1977 to 1982.

 He prescribed those for Elvis.